elm-lang/elm-plans/CONTRIBUTING.md

 The big thing here is "leave nothing to the imagination".
 The more specific you are, the more quickly we can help!
 So the basic rules are:

   * **Title** &mdash; Provide a title that summarizes your problem as clearly and specifically as possible.
-  * **Repro** &mdash; Provide a minimal reproduction of the issue.
+  * **Minimal Reproduction** &mdash; Provide [a minimal reproduction](http://sscce.org/) of the issue.
 Ideally this is a code snippet that fits in the issue and can be run in elm-lang.org/try
   * **Error Message** &mdash; If there is an error message associated, include it in the issue.
 This way folks can assess the situation directly from the issue, no extra steps.
   * **Environment** &mdash; Describe the environment where you observed the issue.
 Which OS?
 Which browsers?
 Is a certain directory structure required?
   * **Curation** &mdash; As more is learned about the issue, a maintainer should update the title as necessary to make it easier to understand and find when it is just in a big issue list.